sandervandevelde/iot-workshop/Azure.md

     ![alt tag](img/azure-stream-analytics-add-input.png)

 8. Select `Create`

-9. The input will be created and the connection to the hub is tested automatically.
+The input will be created and the connection to the hub is tested automatically.

+### Connecting the hubs to Azure Stream Analytics job output

+As shown above, the Azure Stream Analytics job will connect to the Event Hub.
+Follow these steps to define the output of Azure Stream Analytics.

 10. Select `Outputs`
 11. Select `Add`.
 A dialog to add a new output is shown